SagarBShinde/api-automation/README.md

 * Users are not getting added even after a successful POST call on the user/createWithArray end point.
 I am getting 200 response for the POST call
 * The User attribute is not getting updated even after successful response to the PUT call

+## Future Enhancement
+* Implement mocking
+* Add Unit Tests
+* Add a new implementation for Data provider
+* Using dependency injection framework
+* Use of Docker ??